nodejs/node/doc/guides/technical-priorities.md

 ## WebAssembly

 The use of WebAssembly has been growing over the last few years.
-In order to ensure Node.js continues to be part of solutions where a subset of the solution needs the performance that WebAssembly can deliver it is important that Node.js provide good support for running WebAssembly components along with the JavaScript that makes up the rest
+To ensure Node.js continues to be part of solutions where a subset of the solution needs the performance that WebAssembly can deliver it is important that Node.js provide good support for running WebAssembly components along with the JavaScript that makes up the rest